Professor Jonathan Ross MBChB MD FRCP

 • supporting the National Institute for Health Research (NIHR) Clinical Research Network

-His research partners include Birmingham City University, Aston University, Warwick University, University of Nottingham, Glasgow Caledonian University, Public Health England and the Sanger Institute.
+His research partners include Birmingham City University, Aston University, Warwick University, University of Nottingham, Glasgow Caledonian University, University College London and Oxford University.

 The sexual health and HIV research team is based within the Umbrella Sexual Health Partnership and comprises: